 Call Us: (480) 926-3931

 If your water heater is leaking or making noises, do not hesitate to schedule a water heater repair or installation appointment.
 Our team offers water heater services in Mesa, Phoenix, and Scottsdale, Arizona.

 If Water Drains Slowly, Does It Mean There Isn’t A Clog?

-There can be many different causes for drain clogs and blockages.
+There can be many different causes of drain clogs and blockages.
 The most common is an accumulation of grease and dirt that gloms on to the side of the pipes, trapping hair and other solids as they pass.